dvalle22/Mel-Danilo-Cody/index.md

 ## Introduction

 Welcome!
 MySQL Workbench User Guide is a step-by-step instruction guide for frequently performed tasks on MySQL Workbench.
-The documentation for each task can be completed sequentially and guides users through [task1], [task2], and [task3].
+The documentation for each task can be completed sequentially and takes readers through creating new schemas to writing and executing MySQL statements.

 MySQL Workbench (or just Workbench) is an application software for database design using the popular relational database management system, MySQL.
 A powerful tool for software developers, Workbench provides a visual environment to create, execute, and optimize databases through its graphical user interface or with queries written in the SQL programming language.